Pancake Tuesday is over. It's time for 40 days of Lent but what's this Catholic tradition all about and is it still observed in modern Ireland?

 Read more: Guinness-battered fish and chips recipe

-Charity is also an excellent outcome of the Lenten period and anyone brought up in Ireland will recall the ever present Trócaire box, usually issued by schools to collect small change.
+Charity is also an excellent outcome of the Lenten period and anyone brought up in Ireland will recall the ever-present Trócaire box, usually issued by schools to collect small change.

-Fruity and slightly spiced these buns (with butter and jam) go down a treat with a cuppa but wouldn’t you know it based on today's behavior that traditionally these should not be eaten until Good Friday (April 14 this year).
+Fruity and slightly spiced these buns (with butter and jam) go down a treat with a cuppa but wouldn’t you know it based on today's behavior that traditionally these should not be eaten until Good Friday (April 19, 2019).

 Whether you’ve forgotten the old traditions or you’re sticking fast (excuse the pun) to Canon Law this Lent, what’s definite is that no matter where you are in the world, if you’re Irish, someone will ask you today….
 “What are you giving up for Lent?”
 You better have your answer ready.